Tohokantche/custom-rag/README.md

 - 🔒 **100% Local** - All processing logic and data remain on your local machine
 - 📄 **Multi-PDF Support** - Upload and query across multiple documents
-- 🧠 **Multi-Query and Re-ranking RAG** - Smarter retrieval with source citations
+- 🧠 **Multi-Query and Re-ranking RAG** - Smarter retrieval and generation with source citations
 - 🔍 **Hybrid search** - Semantic search combined with keyword-based search for accurate retrieval
+- 🛡️ **Queries routing and Guardrails** - Automatcally handling toxic/malicious requests and hiting RAG only when neccessary
 - 🎯 **Advanced RAG** - LangChain-powered pipeline with ChromaDB
-- 🛡️ **Queries routing and Guardrails** - Handling toxic, malicious requests and hiting RAG only when neccessary
 - ⚙️ **Advanced configuration** - Based on your data, tune your retrieval hyper-parameters for optimal performance

 ## Getting Started